-- 750 Frenchman Lake/Reservoir north of the Chilcoot-Vinton impounds waters of the Little Last - Chance Creek.
-Current and historical reservoir operations will be reviewed to identify 751 - opportunities to provide more reliable surface water delivery (i.e., delivery of water that is more 752 - efficient in meeting crop water demands and modification of the timing of water delivery), which 753 - in turn could help reduce groundwater pumping on ranches that have access to surface water 754 - and surface water rights in the SV Subbasin.
-Implementing a new reservoir management 755 - scheme can be reviewed to increase storage capacity, maintain higher minimum pools for more 756

-757 assured drought supply, and/or to reduce flood spills and conserve water, which in Sierra Valley might involve managed winter releases to recharge the aquifer, or impound additional water on 758
+Frenchman Lake/Reservoir north of the Chilcoot-Vinton impounds waters of the Little Last Chance Creek.
+Current and historical reservoir operations will be reviewed to identify opportunities to provide more reliable surface water delivery (i.e., delivery of water that is more efficient in meeting crop water demands and modification of the timing of water delivery), which in turn could help reduce groundwater pumping on ranches that have access to surface water and surface water rights in the SV Subbasin.
+Implementing a new reservoir management scheme can be reviewed to increase storage capacity, maintain higher minimum pools for more assured drought supply, and/or to reduce flood spills and conserve water, which in Sierra Valley might involve managed winter releases to recharge the aquifer, or impound additional water on farms through augmented on-farm storage, or winter icing of flood irrigated pastures.

-- farms through augmented on-farm storage, or winter icing of flood irrigated pastures.
-759 - 760 The Pumping Management Actions via Improved Surface Water Management may include the following activities: 761 - Identification of Irrigation Areas with Combined Surface Water and Groundwater Use.
-762 Review of Reliability of Surface Water Resources and Dependency on Supplemental 763 Groundwater over a range of year types (Wet Year, Normal Year, Dry Year).
-764 Review of DWR Water Master Surface Water Management and Decree Rights, along 765 with potential legal issues.
-766 Review of Historical Frenchman Lake/Reservoir Storage and Managed Releases for 767 Irrigation.
-768 Review and Quantification of Historical Frenchman Lake/Reservoir Spill Releases.
-769 • 770 Concept Review for Modifications to Frenchman Lake/Reservoir Operations. • Increased minimum pool in fall to carryover for potential drought supply 771 Modifications to reduce spill (Winter Release concept) 772 0 Institutional/Legal arrangements necessary to implement operational changes 773 0 Review for Development of Additional On-Ranch Surface Water Storage.
-774
+The Pumping Management Actions via Improved Surface Water Management may include the following activities:

+• Identification of Irrigation Areas with Combined Surface Water and Groundwater Use.

+- Review of Reliability of Surface Water Resources and Dependency on Supplemental Groundwater over a range of year types (Wet Year, Normal Year, Dry Year). - Review of DWR Water Master Surface Water Management and Decree Rights, along with potential legal issues. - Review of Historical Frenchman Lake/Reservoir Storage and Managed Releases for Irrigation. - Review and Quantification of Historical Frenchman Lake/Reservoir Spill Releases. - Concept Review for Modifications to Frenchman Lake/Reservoir Operations. - Increased minimum pool in fall to carryover for potential drought supply - Modifications to reduce spill (Winter Release concept) - o Institutional/Legal arrangements necessary to implement operational changes - Review for Development of Additional On-Ranch Surface Water Storage. - Review of Lake Davis Possible Water Availability and Potential Use (physical limitation to routes to divert, place of use limitations, possible use for aquifer recharge along northern edge of valley) - Preliminary Concept Review of Reservoir Improvements, such as Increasing Storage Capacity (Frenchman Lake/Reservoir).

-- Review of Lake Davis Possible Water Availability and Potential Use (physical limitation to routes to divert, place of use limitations, possible use for aquifer recharge along northern edge of valley) - Preliminary Concept Review of Reservoir Improvements, such as Increasing Storage Capacity (Frenchman Lake/Reservoir). - This MA will be evaluated in the context of a Pumping Management Actions document whichwill include: - Preliminary feasibility analysis of timing and magnitude of Frenchman Lake/Reservoir releases for agriculture, and preliminary identification of potential reservoir management improvement to reduce long-term pumping on ranches which supplement Little Last Chance water with groundwater. - Conceptual review of options and alternatives for reservoir operations, which may require further analyses.
-This may include releases prior to irrigation season (winter releases), releases specifically for aquifer recharge, releases for on-farm storage, modification of release timing for improved efficiency (conveyance losses and match to crop water demands). - Documentation from engagement of the Sierra Valley Watermaster and DWR in discussions on possible opportunities. - Preliminary analysis of potential use of Lake Davis water in Sierra Valley (topographic routing along northern periphery of valley for aquifer recharge, or direct use to offset uses of groundwater in northern part of the basin). - Potential for enhanced recharge of intermittent and ephemeral drainages tributary to the eastern and northern portion of Sierra Valley.
+This MA will be evaluated in the context of a Pumping Management Actions document which will include:

+- Preliminary feasibility analysis of timing and magnitude of Frenchman Lake/Reservoir releases for agriculture, and preliminary identification of potential reservoir management improvement to reduce long-term pumping on ranches that supplement Little Last Chance water with groundwater. - Conceptual review of options and alternatives for reservoir operations, which may require further analyses.
+This may include releases prior to irrigation season (winter releases), releases specifically for aquifer recharge, releases for on-farm storage, modification of release timing for improved efficiency (conveyance losses and match to crop water demands). - Documentation from engagement of the Sierra Valley Watermaster and DWR in discussions on possible opportunities. - Preliminary analysis of potential use of Lake Davis water in Sierra Valley (topographic routing along the northern periphery of the valley for aquifer recharge, or direct use to offset uses of groundwater in the northern part of the basin). - Potential for enhanced recharge of intermittent and ephemeral drainages tributary to the eastern and northern portion of Sierra Valley.